casper-borretzen/casper-borretzen.github.io/_posts/2024-06-04-roguelike-devlog2.md

 ### Implementation
 ---

+A binary tree contains nodes, so I'll need to create a node class.
+I'll call this *BspNode*.

+I'll also need a class for the tree.
+I'll call this class *BspTree*.

+The *BspTree* has an `id` that auto increments upon the creation of new trees, a world position stored as `x` & `y` and dimensions stored as `width` & `height`.
+It also contains a `map` reference to the *Map* object that created it and a reference to the `root` *BspNode* in the tree.
+Upon creation of the tree a new node is created and set as the `root`.

+The tree class contains methods for traversing and listing the nodes in the tree:
+- `NodeInfo()` Shows info about a given node.
+- `VisitNodes()` Traverses and visits all child nodes of a given node.
+On each visit a callback to a given function is made.
+- `VisitAllNodes()` Same as the previous method, but this method always starts at the root node so it traverses and visits all nodes in the entire tree.
+- `VisitLeaves()` Traverses all child nodes of a given node and visits nodes that are leaves.
+On each visit a callback to a given function is made.
+- `VisitAllLeaves()` Same as the previous method, but this method always starts at the root node so it traverses all nodes and visits all the leaf nodes in the entire tree.
+- `FindLeftLeaf()` Traverse the tree downwards and leftwards until a leaf is found.
+Returns a reference to the found leaf.
+- `FindRightLeaf()` Traverse the tree downwards and rightwards until a leaf is found.
+Returns a reference to the found leaf.
+- `LeafToLeafRight()` Traverse the tree from leaf to leaf in a rightwards direction.
+Returns a reference to the found leaf.

+The *BspNode* has an `id` that auto increments on the creation of a new node, a static `minSize` that defines the minimum allowed size for a node, `height` & `width` dimensions, a position relative to the tree stored as `x` & `y`, and references to it's `parent` node, the two `children` nodes and the `tree` it belongs to.
+The node optionally also contains `room` data.
+Upon creation the node splits itself, randomly either horizontally or vertically into smaller and smaller nodes recursively until the minimum size is reached.
+When the minimum size is reached a room is created in the node.
+The nodes at the bottom of the tree that contain rooms are called leaves.
+A leaf can be identified by not having any children.
+All nodes except for the root node has a parent and a sibling.
+The root node can be identified by not having a parent.

+The node class contains the following methods:
+- `GetLevel()` A method to check the node's depth level in the tree
+- `HasParent()` Checking if the node has a parent.
+This can be used to identify the root node when traversing the tree.
+- `IsSecondChild()` Checking if the current node is the first or second child of it's parent.
+This can be used during traversal.
+- `GetSibling()` Returns the sibling object.
+- `HasRoom()` Checks if the node contains room data.
+This can be useful when traversing the tree and looking for rooms.
+Though in the current setup the only nodes with rooms are leaves and all leaf nodes contain a rooms, so checking if a node is a leaf would give the same result.
+- `IsLeaf()` Checks if the node is a leaf.
+- `TrySplit()` Try to split the node into two child nodes.
+If the node is big enough it can be splitted, if not a room is created in the node instead of splitting.
+- `TrySplitHorizontal()` Try to split the node into two child nodes horizontally.
+Returns true if the split was a success or false if it failed.
+- `TrySplitVertically()` Same as the previous mehtod, but with vertical split instead.
+- `MakeRoom()` Make a new room in the current node and store a reference to the new room.

 {% include bash_command.html bash_command="mkdir Roguelike && cd Roguelike" %}

 {% include bash_command.html bash_dir="~/Roguelike" bash_command="dotnet new console --use-program-main" %}